crushingourenemies/Election-Templates/README.md

 [img]http://www.thenorthpacific.org/images/ec-seal.png[/img][/center]

-The Election Commission has counted the votes in this @@Label@@ and now publishes these results, attesting they are true and correct.
+The Election Commission has counted the votes in this @@Type@@ and now publishes these results, attesting they are true and correct.

 [[[center][img]@@ChartURL@@[/img][/center]]]